r-grandorder/tri-hermes/en/pages/Singularity/america.md

 Even that hysteric can't match me here.
 This is what I can call my own fortune.

 **Edison:**
 ...I also owe you an apology and my thanks,Fujimaru.
-And to all you Servants who support {(M) him /(F) her}.
+And to all you Servants who support [♂ him /♀ her].

 **Edison:**
 Frankly, I still have no idea.
 I still don't know how to save the world, or how to defeat the Celts.